 The following key research questions inform the work of the project:

 - The networks through which commodities were produced and circulated within, between and beyond empires;

 - The interlinking ‘systems’ (political-military, agricultural labour, commercial, maritime, industrial production, social communication, technological knowledge) that were themselves evolving during the colonial period, and through which these commodity networks functioned;

 - The impact of agents in the periphery on the establishment and development of commodity networks: as instigators and promoters; through their social, cultural and technological resistance; or through the production of anti-commodities;

 - The impact of commodity circulation both on the periphery, and on the economic, social and cultural life of the metropoles;

 - The interrogation of the concept of ‘globalisation’ through the study of the historical movement and impact of commodities.

 The project was founded in 2007 by Dr Sandip Hazareesingh of the Ferguson Centre for African and Asian Studies (Open University), and Professor Jean Stubbs and Dr Jonathan Curry-Machado, then based at the Caribbean Studies Centre, London Metropolitan University.
-As of 2009, the project became a partnership between the Ferguson Centre and the Institute for the Study of the Americas (ISA), part of the University of London’s School of Advanced Study, where Professor Stubbs and Dr Curry-Machado relocated.
+From 2009, the project became a partnership between the Ferguson Centre and the Institute for the Study of the Americas (ISA), part of the University of London’s School of Advanced Study, where Professor Stubbs and Dr Curry-Machado relocated.
 As of April 2016, the project entered a new phase, when founding co-director Dr. Hazareesingh stood down and Professor William Clarence-Smith of the Centre for South East Asian Studies (CSEAS), SOAS, took his place, cementing a partnership between CSEAS and ISA’s sequel Institute for Latin American Studies (ILAS) – now the Centre for Latin American and Caribbean Studies (CLACS).